Mena Suvari: Personal life

 Suvari married German-born cinematographer Robert Brinkmann on March 4, 2000.
 Brinkmann was 17 years her senior.
 On April 24, 2005, she filed for legal separation, citing irreconcilable differences; the divorce was finalized in May 2005.

-In 2007 Suvari began dating Italian Canadian concert promoter Simone Sestito, whom she met at the 2007 Toronto International Film Festival.
+In 2007, Suvari began dating Italian-Canadian concert promoter Simone Sestito, whom she met at the 2007 Toronto International Film Festival.
 Suvari and Sestito became engaged in July 2008 during a vacation to Jamaica.
 They were married on June 26, 2010, in a private chapel in Rome.
-On January 13, 2012, Suvari filed for divorce from him in Los Angeles, citing irreconcilable differences and listing November 1, 2011 as the date of separation.
+On January 13, 2012, Suvari filed for divorce from him in Los Angeles, citing irreconcilable differences and listing November 1, 2011, as the date of separation.
 The divorce was finalized in October 2012.

-In late 2017 Suvari became a vegan.
+In late 2017, Suvari became a vegan.
 Since then she has only used cruelty-free and environmentally friendly products, as well as sustainable clothing.

 Suvari married set decorator Michael Hope in October 2018.
 On October 16, 2020, they announced that they were expecting their first child.
-In April 2021 it was announced that she had given birth to a boy named Christopher.
+In April 2021, it was announced that she had given birth to a boy.